-- All members of our community should feel able to raise or report any concerns about children's safety or potential failures in our safeguarding regime.
-The setting has a complaints procedure available to parents, members of staff and visitors who wish to report concerns or complaints.
-This can be found on the school website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse in an education setting can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - o Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Leigh Stationers' Primary Academy will take all concerns reported seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.
+- All members of the Academy community should feel able to raise or report any concerns about children's safety or potential failures in the Academy safeguarding regime.
+The Academy has a complaints procedure available to parents, pupils and members of staff and visitors who wish to report concerns or complaints.
+This can be found in the staffroom and the school website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+Children, young people, and adults who have experienced abuse in education can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Leigh Stationers' Primary Academy will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.

-4 Specific Safeguarding Issues
+4. Specific Safeguarding Issues

-Leigh Stationers' Primary Academy is aware of a range of specific safeguarding issues and situations that can put children at greater risk of harm.
-Whilst some of these issues may be more likely to involve older children, early years children may still be at risk of harm, or concerns may be identified where there are risks for children's family members or siblings, and/or young staff members, including for example, children on work placements/experience. • Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+- Leigh Stationers' Primary Academy is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
+In addition to Part one, DSLs, Academy leaders and staff who work directly with children will read Annex B of KCSIE which contains important additional information about the following specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.